PenguinKeeper7/vastai-sorter/README.md

   --cost-max COST_MAX   Set the maximum cost per ($/hr) --instances INSTANCES
-                        Set the amount of instances to show --all-instances ALL_INSTANCES
-                        Show instances that are hard to find on the website (Default: False) --datacentre DATACENTRE
-                        Only show datacentre-hosted instances (Default: False)
+                        Set the amount of instances to show --all-instances       Show instances that are hard to find on the website too (Default: False) --interruptible       Set the type of instance to interruptible (Default: False) --datacentre          Only show datacentre-hosted instances (Default: False) --unverified          Only show datacentre-hosted instances (Default: False)

 If instances aren't showing up in the GUI, make sure you scroll to the bottom and click "Show More"
 ```